Antioquia Department: Demographics

 During the 16th and 18th centuries, Antioquia received many immigrants from Spain, especially northern Spain.
 Most Indigenous peoples died from the introduction of European diseases, and many of those who survived intermarried with early Spanish settlers, who were mostly men; later, Spanish women also began to immigrate.
 Thousands of Scottish and English who settled in Antioquia fought for the Colombian army during independence.
-During the 19th and 20th centuries, immigrants (including Jews) arrived from Italy, Germany, United Kingdom, France, Portugal, Lebanon, Israel, Palestina and Syria.
+During the 19th and 20th centuries, immigrants (including Jews) arrived from Italy, Germany, United Kingdom, France, Portugal, Lebanon, Israel, Palestine and Syria.
 Many people from Antioquia are referred to as Paisas, people of mainly Spanish ancestry, a lot of them Basque.
 There is a small Afro-Colombian and Zambo-Colombian (people of Indigenous and African descent) population originating in the majority of the Urabá subregion and the neighboring departments of Chocó, Córdoba and Sucre.

 Total fertility rate by subregion, Antioquia 2020.